 Get Creative with Your Money

-Living on just one income and paying off debt takes a little creativity.
+How to payoff debt while living on just one income takes a little creativity.

 One great way to stretch your money is by using coupons to buy your essentials or shopping at secondhand stores for new clothes (so many times I find clothes with the tags still on them).